Shivamgpt812/Shivamgpt812/README.md

 ### Hey, I'm Shivam 👋🏽

-I'm a 19-year-old developer based in Germany, and I'm passionate about crafting digital experiences.
+I'm a 19-year-old developer & Programmer based in India, and I'm passionate about crafting digital experiences.

 - Check out my [website]( https://shivamgpt812.github.io/My-Portfolio/) to learn more about me.
 - Explore my [blog]() where I share insights and learnings.